 In some applications, it is an advantage to have no revocation check at all.
 For example, systems completely without network connection and therefore without contact to CDP or OCSP Responder.
 Or checking the validity requires interaction with the certificate holder and therefore only the certificate holder can initiate the check, but not the CA. Attackers might still compromise these certificates and PKIs must limit the damage by invalidating the certificates.

 These are cases for Short Lifetime Certificates: Certificates with a short validity period, only days or hours.
 It is not necessary to revoke these certificates, as a compromised certificate becomes invalid after a short time – often faster than one revoked on a CRL.

 The simpler architecture has some more additional advantages: It requires no planning or operations for CDP and OCSP Responder.
 Certificate usage does not require network usage.
 Management of these certificates can be cut down because of their low value.

-A pitfall is that a PKI even should not manage these certificates.
+A pitfall is that a PKI should not manage these certificates.
 Because of their short validity, a CA issues much more of them than compared to long-lived certificates.
-When storing Short Lifetime Certificates in a database nevertheless, it will grow quickly to uncommon sizes, for which it is not made.
+When storing Short Lifetime Certificates in a database nevertheless, it will grow quickly to a large size for which it is not made.
 Microsoft’s CA therefore offers a setting in certificate templates to not even store these certificates.
 Note that you have to set the compatibility level of the certificate template to Windows Server 2008 R2 or newer, which is not the default.